MR-Addict/playground/src/data/posts/css-at-property-rule.md

 The **syntax** is just like the variable's type, you can specify with `color`, `length`, `percentage`, or any type using `*`;

-The **inherits** control whether its value should be inheritable.
+The **inherits** controls whether its value should be inheritable.

 And finally, you can specify a **initial value** for this property.

-You can change property like this:
+You can change this property vlaue like this:

 ```css:property.css
 .container:hover {